appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

 1. Select a WebSocket library or framework based on your preferred programming language, and decide whether to set up the WebSocket server locally or on a cloud platform (e.g., AWS, Azure, Google Cloud).

-2. Install required packages for kafka and WebSocket setup.
+2. Install required packages for Kafka and WebSocket setup.

 <dd>

-*Example:* If you want to set up locally using Node.js, install:
+*Example:* If you want to set up locally using [Node.js](https://kafka.js.org/), install:

 ```js
 npm install kafkajs ws